nodesman/systemofmind/book/part_1/04_the_operating_systems.md

 ---
-title: Chapter 4: The Operating Systems (The HOW)
+title: "Chapter 4: The Operating Systems"
-parent: Part I The Compass
+parent: "Part I The Compass"
 nav_order: 4
 ---
 # Chapter 4: The Operating Systems (The HOW)

 If the Six Axiological Axes are the "WHAT" of a belief system, the Operating System is the "HOW."
 It describes the fundamental physics of how that system works and perpetuates itself.